amanstacker/schema-package/readme.txt

 == Report Bug or Contribute fix ==

 Encounter an issue with Schema Package? or wanted to contribute.
 Kindly visit Schema Package repository on [GitHub](https://github.com/amanstacker/schema-package).
 Please be aware that GitHub is not a support forum, but rather a streamlined platform for effectively addressing and solving problems.

+== Support Center ==

+We currently don't have an official website for the Schema Package, but you can reach out to us through the Schema Package dashboard.

+Go To - Schema Package -> Settings -> Help & Support.

 == Installation ==